NCIS (TV series): Franchise

-NCIS has produced six spin-offs: NCIS: Los Angeles (2009–2023), NCIS: New Orleans (2014–2021), NCIS: Hawaiʻi (2021–2024), NCIS: Sydney (2023–), NCIS: Origins (2024–) and NCIS: Tony & Ziva (2025–).
+NCIS has produced seven spin-offs: NCIS: Los Angeles (2009–2023), NCIS: New Orleans (2014–2021), NCIS: Hawaiʻi (2021–2024), NCIS: Sydney (2023–), NCIS: Origins (2024–), NCIS: Tony & Ziva (2025) and NCIS: New York (2026–).

 NCIS: Los Angeles

 In November 2008, it was reported that a first spin-off series set in Los Angeles would be introduced with a two-part backdoor pilot during the sixth season of NCIS.
 The episode title "Legend (Part I)" and "Legend (Part II)", airing on April 28, 2009, and May 5, 2009.
 In May 2009, CBS picked up an NCIS spin-off series with the title NCIS: Los Angeles.

 The series stars Chris O'Donnell as Special Agent G. Callen, LL Cool J as Special Agent Sam Hanna, Louise Lombard as Special Agent Lara Macy, Peter Cambor as Operational Psychologist Nate Getz, and Daniela Ruah as Special Agent Kensi Blye.
 Following the official pick-up by CBS, it was confirmed that Lombard would not continue her role as Special Agent Lara Macy.
-Linda Hunt and Adam Jamal Craig were added the cast as OSP Manager Henrietta Lange and Special Agent Dom Vail respectively.
-Craig, would not be returning for second season and was replaced by Eric Christian Olsen as Marty Deeks promoted to series regular.
+Linda Hunt and Adam Jamal Craig were added to the cast as OSP Manager Henrietta Lange and Special Agent Dom Vail respectively.
+Craig did not return for the second season and was replaced by Eric Christian Olsen as Marty Deeks promoted to series regular.

 Characters from NCIS have appeared in the spin-off.
 Rocky Carroll portrayed Leon Vance in a recurring role, and Pauley Perrette portrayed Abby Sciuto, with a guest appearance in the season 1 episodes "Killshot" and "Random on Purpose".

 NCIS: Los Angeles was created by Shane Brennan.
 In April 2011, NCIS creator Donald Bellisario sued CBS over NCIS: Los Angeles because of his contract which gave him "first opportunity" to develop a spin-off or sequel; the lawsuit was dismissed by a judge in June 2012.
 However, discussions continued between CBS and Bellisario, and in January 2013 the dispute was settled outside of court a week before it was set to go to trial; the terms of the agreement were not disclosed but were described as being amicable.